 Academic Courses and Goals

 By immersing themselves in only one or two subjects at a time, GRACE Scholars can make meaningful academic progress in just four weeks.
-Students typically take either two A courses or one B course.
+Students typically take either two A courses, one B course, or an A and a B course.
 Occasionally, two B courses may be taken, but only with special permission.
-Each A course meets for an hour and a half each weekday; B courses meet for three hours each weekday, plus an hour on Saturday.
+A courses meet for an hour and a half each weekday; B courses meet for three hours each weekday, plus an hour on Saturday.

 Chinese 1: Covers the essential topics of a Chinese 1 course and is intended for students currently in Chinese 1 who want to shore up skills in preparation for Chinese 2 and for students who were not able to take Chinese 1 in Third Form.
 For this latter group, the department will make a recommendation about the most appropriate IVth Form course placement (Chinese 1 or 2) at the conclusion of GRACE based on progress made.